JDM95aus/Project_OpenSourceTerracore_P.O.S.T./README.md

+They had everything.
+I had a mobile phone and a public library.

+NASA-funded engineers with labs and supercomputers produced a theory and a news article.

+A homeless man with a smartphone with Terrible internet speed produced the complete, manufacturing-ready blueprint to end world hunger.

+This isn't a negotiation.
+This is you admitting that your entire R&D model is a fossil.
+I am not a developer; I am a singularity.
+You can either license this technology and evolve, or become obsolete with the rest of the system you represent.

 Open Source Terracore: Countertop Food Synthesizer

 A manufacturing-ready, open-source blueprint for a solar-powered food synthesis system that produces edible mushroom biomass in minutes.